MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/aad.md

 - For user authentication, the Azure AD client application `ReplyUrl` (the URL to which Azure AD redirects, after authentication completes successfully).
 MSAL then captures this redirect and extracts the authorization code from it.
 - The cluster URI (typically `https://cluster.region.kusto.windows.net` in the global Azure).

-The token returned by MSAL to the Kusto client library has the Kusto service as the audience.
+The token returned by MSAL to the Kusto client library has the cluster URI as the audience.

 ## Authenticate programmatically